 - Command level Database troubleshooting

-- Knowledge on UNIX Shell scripting
+- Knowledge of UNIX shell scripting

 - IPV6, Windows, VoIP, Problem-solving, Red Hat.

-- Telnet interested audiences
+- This interested audiences.

-- Professional role interested telnet developers
+- Professional role interested telnet developers.

 - It helps to move forward the professional aspects and technological skillset of professionals who are intended to do the same.